-Fraud cases can be complex and these cases are pursued vigorously both by the state of Georgia and the federal government which can lead to severe penalties if convicted.
+Fraud cases can be complex, and these cases are pursued vigorously by the state of Georgia and the federal government, which can lead to severe penalties if convicted.
 These penalties include several years in prison and hundreds of thousands of dollars in fines.
-Due to the serious nature of these offenses and the lasting impact a conviction can have on your life, it is essential that you hire a criminal defense attorney with the right knowledge and experience to help you navigate the complexities of state and federal court.
+Due to the severe nature of these offenses and the lasting impact a conviction can have on your life, you must hire a criminal defense attorney with the proper knowledge and experience to help you navigate the complexities of state and federal court.

 When you are charged with a white-collar crime, every decision you make can impact the outcome of your case.
 The first thing to do is secure accessible and responsive legal representation from an experienced attorney.
-With over a decade of experience and thousands of cases won on behalf of our clients, our white-collar crimes lawyers in Savannah will thoroughly investigate your case to determine if the charges could be the result of an oversight, a misunderstanding, or other factors.
+With over a decade of experience and thousands of cases won on behalf of our clients, our white collar crime lawyers in Savannah will thoroughly investigate your case to determine if the charges could result from an oversight, a misunderstanding, or other factors.
 We work with you to build a strong case to protect your rights, freedom, and reputation.

 16 Counts Including Forgery Charges Dismissed